schibsted/spid-tech-docs/resources/articles/migration-service.md

 Below you will find documentation on how your migration service should work.

-An illustration of how your migration service will be used by the SchAcc platform, showing an example request and response.
+An illustration of how your migration service will be used by the Schibsted Account, showing an example request and response.

 ![Migration service](/images/migration-service.png)